karel-brinda/Phylign/README.md

 ### Step 3: Clean up intermediate files

-Run `make clean` to clean the intermediate files from the previous runs.
+Run `make clean` to clean intermediate files from the previous runs.
 This includes COBS matching files, alignment files, and various reports.

 ### Step 4: Run the pipeline